ianandersonlol/stubborn/README.md

 Blocks all outgoing calls for help.

 # If you need to call for help.
-Type either //stubborn or //lua c stubborn.
+Type //stubborn